-It must be first acknowledged that I, and Vanamali Hermans (who made some appropriate contributions to this article), were some of the founding members of Left Renewal when it went public in December 2016.
-We have since both resigned from the Greens Party.
-In this article we don’t attack revolutionary ideas, but our gripe is when these ideas are isolated from any connection with activity.
-We don’t criticise Left Renewal as individuals, or make this criticism an issue of moralistic sectarianism.
+It must be first acknowledged that I was a founding member of Left Renewal when it went public in December 2016.
+I have since resigned from the Greens Party.
+In this article I don’t attack revolutionary ideas, but my gripe is when these ideas are isolated from any connection with activity.
+I don’t criticise Left Renewal as individuals, or make this criticism an issue of moralistic sectarianism.
 Engineering abstract binaries between the ideological Left and praxis-guided revolutionaries do not help build mass action.
 To paraphrase a quite polemical Situationist text; “We don't underestimate the temptation to say "the more I mouth off about ideologues, the more I prove that I'm not one, and the more I shelter myself from criticism!”
 (OJTR 1972)

 It is additionally recognised that any critical observations regarding Left Renewal’s political programme will always be misconstrued by members because of the contradictions inherent in its ideological statements.
 Left Renewal views the State’s authority as illegitimate, but it also wants to legislate a Universal Basic Income?
 At community forums, Left Renewal members favourably recount the era of the neo-syndicalist NSW Builders and Labourers’ Federation and the Green Bans, while concurrently advocating for the Leninist model of intervening within the reactionary trade unions?
 Does Left Renewal want to destroy capitalism, or does it simply want to raise taxes on the rich and institute a maximum income policy?
 Democratic socialist, state-ownership of industry (even within an ‘interim period’), or communal, decentralised self-management of production?